puppetlabs/puppet-docs/source/puppet/5.3/hiera_custom_backends.md

 }
 ```

 In your function’s signature, you can validate the options hash by using the Struct data type to restrict its contents.
-In particular, note you can disable all of the `path(s)` and `glob(s)` settings for your backend by disallowing the `path` key in the options hash.
+In particular, note you can disable all of the `path` and `glob` settings for your backend by disallowing the `path` key in the options hash.

 Related topics: [Configuring merge behavior in Hiera data][merging], [Hiera interpolation tokens][interpolation], [hiera.yaml][hiera.yaml], [the Struct data type][struct].